-Outside of tax season, the virtual agent receives around 23 000monthly conversations, with Virtanen reporting a sum total of over 550,000 conversations in 2020 with a resolution rate of 67%.
+Outside of tax season, the virtual agent receives around 23,000 monthly conversations, with Virtanen reporting a total of nearly 320,000 conversations in 2020 with a resolution rate of 67%.

 The Norwegian Labour and Welfare Administration is responsible for administering many of Norway’s key social benefit programs.
 These include pensions, child support, unemployment benefits and employee sick leave, many of which saw a surge in demand during the height of the pandemic in March 2020.

 NAV put in place a variety of measures to help alleviate the increase in service and support traffic during this period including ramping up efforts of its conversational AI-powered virtual agent, Frida.
 Already in place when the pandemic hit, Frida helped NAV cope with a 250% increase in inquiries related to its services.